A premier destination event for high school age choruses

-We invite your male, female, and mixed voice choruses with members aged 18 and under to join us at our annual Midwinter Convention, hosted in a different U.S. city every January!
+We invite your men's, women's, and mixed voice choruses with members aged 18 and under to join us at our annual Midwinter Convention, hosted in a different U.S. city every January!

 Don’t just show up and sing– show up and dive deep